-- If you have water spots on your stainless steel sink, try rubbing them a soft cloth dampened with olive oil, then buff with a dry cloth.
+- If you have water spots on your stainless steel sink, try rubbing them with a soft cloth dampened with olive or vegetable oil, then buff with a dry cloth.
 This should not only remove water spots, but make your stainless steel sink shine like new.

 - If you have water spots on your stainless steel utensils, try rubbing them with a little distilled white vinegar, rinsing them with warm water and drying them thoroughly with a soft towel.